JosephAdeoye/risk-assessment-analysis/README.md

 # Risk Assessment Analysis

-Here is a little background story of the company we would be conducting our risk assessment on as provided by PwC;
+Here is a little background story of the company we would be conducting our risk assessment on as provided by **PwC**;

 *Boldi AG is a family-owned business in Switzerland with around 90 employees.
 They are a premium component supplier for the chemical industry, they have 4 people in IT and hire external IT consultants now and then.*